rothgov/moderngov/README.md

 ## About

-A static HTML template with Modern.Gov variables to enable dynamic data to be pulled from moderngov.rotherham.gov.uk
+A static HTML template with Modern.Gov variables.
+Modern.Gov variables enable dynamic data to be pulled from Modern.Gov database.

-HTML templates uses same templaing as used on the [Rotherham Council website](https://www.rotherham.gov.uk)
+HTML templates uses same as used on the [Rotherham Council website](https://www.rotherham.gov.uk)

+Several inline styles added to allow for change in 'pagetitle' position.

 ## Getting started

-Copy all assets to webserver.
+Copy all assets to assigned webserver.
+Change all src URLs from 'https://rothgov.github.io/moderngov/' to suit new server.

+All URLs in template must be absolute URLs.

 ## Testing